tindolt/pterobilling/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Error logs**
+Open the `./storage/logs/laravel.log` file.
+Copy and paste the content to https://hastebin.com/.
+Then paste the link of the file here:

 **Screenshots**
 If applicable, add screenshots to help explain your problem.